The formal amendment processes are enumerated in Article V of the Constitution.

 Describe the formal procedure for amending the U.S. Constitution

+Historically, the House and Senate have had a joint session suggesting the constitution should be amended.
 This has lead to several "codicils" or amendments that have been added to the body of the constitution.

+Statelegislatures may also call for conventions to propose these amendments.
 Scholars speculate that this process was intended to enforce the check-and-balance system.

 Sometimes amendments go through an extra process after they are passed: the states may amend them again after they become law for symbolic reasons.

 That which is proposed, or propounded for consideration or acceptance; a scheme or design; terms or conditions proposed; offer; as, to make proposals for a treaty of peace; to offer proposals for erecting a building; to make proposals of marriage.